hallipr/azure-mcp/README.md

 #### VS Code

-Installation in VS code should be in one of the previous forms and the update instructions are the same.
+Installation in VS Code should be in one of the previous forms and the update instructions are the same.
 If you installed the mcp server with the `npx` command and  `-y @azure/mcp@latest` args, npx will check for package updates each time VS Code starts the server.
 Using a docker container in VS Code has the same no-update limitation described above.

 ## 🧪 Test the Azure MCP Server